← Back to research

 Key takeaways

-- Works with any LLM provider.
-Supports web research, local document research, and hybrid modes.
+• Works with any LLM provider.
+Supports web research, local document research, hybrid modes, and a recursive Deep Research mode.
 Claude Code skill integration via skills.sh

 FAQ